python4astronomers/python4astronomers/source/fitting/sherpa.rst

      g1.ampl      thawed  3.14129e+06      3112.72  3.11272e+09
      bgnd.c0      thawed            1            0  3.40282e+38

-Rather than using ``guess``, let's see how well the optimiser does:
+Rather than using ``guess``, let's see how well the optimizer does:

   ui.fit()
   Dataset               = 1